AsahiLinux/docs/FAQ.md

 ## How do I install it?

-See the alpha release blog post: https://asahilinux.org/2022/03/asahi-linux-alpha-release/
+See the website for instructions: https://asahilinux.org/

 ## How do I uninstall / clean up a failed installation?